 Because I have so many lemons and can't possibly use them all I freeze them in different ways ~

 - Zest the lemons and juice them, place the juice in an ice cube tray to freeze.
 Store the zested lemon in zip lock bags and the juice in the freezer for later.

-- Cut the lemons into slices, place on a tray and freeze, then put in plastic bags for use later.
+- Cut the lemons into slices, place them on a tray, and freeze, then put them in plastic bags for use later.
 This is a great way to add lemons to drinks.

 - Freeze the whole lemon and then grate it.
 Yes, you grate the whole lemon and it adds incredible flavor to cooked foods and baked goods.

 I love grating/zesting citrus and use this Microplane grater all the time, it stays sharp and the length is perfect for zesting all types of citrus.

 Let's talk about the sponge cake since that's what we are making.
 Sponge cakes are a bit unusual in that they are mostly made with three ingredients, eggs, sugar, and flour.